ngs-docs/angus/rmarkdown_rnaseq.md

 Systems like `Git` allow us to move work between any two repositories.
 In practice, though, it’s easiest to use one copy as a central hub, and to keep it on the web rather than on someone’s laptop.
 Most programmers use hosting services like [GitHub](http://github.com/), [BitBucket](http://bitbucket.org/) or [GitLab](http://gitlab.com/) to hold those master copies; we’ll explore the pros and cons of this in the final section of this lesson.

 Let’s start by sharing the changes we’ve made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `RMarkdownAngus`.
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `RMarkdownDIBSI2018`.
 As soon as the repository is created, GitHub displays a page with a URL and some information on how to configure your local repository.

 The next step is to connect the two repositories; the local and the one we just created on GitHub.
 We do this by making the GitHub repository a remote for the local repository.
 The home page of the repository on GitHub includes the string we need to identify it:
 - Click on the `‘HTTPS’` link to change the protocol from `SSH` to `HTTPS`.
 - Copy that URL from the browser, go into the local repository, and run this command:

 ```
-git remote add origin ???
+git remote add origin https://github.com/fpsom/RMarkdownDIBSI2018.git
 ```

 Make sure to use the URL for your repository rather than mine: the only difference should be your username instead of `fpsom`.